 Taking a practice-based approach based upon an organisation you are familiar with, M886 provides the foundational knowledge, understanding, analysis and synthesis that you need to develop a practical information security management system, to the standard set by the ISO/IEC 27001:2005 and BS ISO/IEC 17799:2005.
 You also acquire the personal development skills you need to keep abreast of important development in a rapidly developing field.

-The course is structured as three independent units written to support and extend the set book:
+The module is structured as three independent units written to support and extend the set book:

 Information security risk assessment – This unit places in context the issues involved in information security risk assessment, as required by the standard.
 You will examine the risks that may arise in all relevant aspects of an organisation's operations, including human factors, e-commerce, web-services, and systems development.
 You will learn how to conduct a systematic risk assessment that leads to a prioritised list of information security risks for an organisation, and the requirements for their treatment.
 The unit concludes with an assignment in which you will carry out a risk assessment for your chosen organisation, based on the information contained in the British standards and the set book.

-The course has been updated from 2008 so that it is based on the current version of the Information Security standard against which an Information Security Management System would be assessed.
+The module has been updated from 2008 so that it is based on the current version of the Information Security standard against which an Information Security Management System would be assessed.

-After studying this course you will be able to:
+After studying this module you will be able to:

 If you would like more information about the Postgraduate Computing programme as a whole, you can visit the programme website.
-This site includes additional information about the programme, details of new courses and qualifications that are being planned, some samples of study materials, FAQs and links to descriptions of current courses and related qualifications.
+This site includes additional information about the programme, details of new modules and qualifications that are being planned, some samples of study materials, FAQs and links to descriptions of current modules and related qualifications.